pionere/devilutionX/docs/installing.md

 This file will be used later to install the game on the 3DS console.

 Copy the MPQ files to the `devilutionx` subfolder under the `3ds` folder on your SD card (`/3ds/devilutionx`).
 The game will read these files from this location.
+Note, all file and folder names should be lowercase.

 Put the SD card back into the 3DS console and then power it on.
 Use a title manager such as [FBI](https://github.com/Steveice10/FBI) to install `devilutionx.cia`.